-The view shown on the screen will scroll down one line as shown in Figure 4.
+The view shown on the screen will scroll down one line as shown in Figure 6.
 If you push the UP ARROW once the text scrolls back to where it was.

-Temperature units FAHRENHEIT

-Units of measurement NON-METRIC

-Clock type 12 HR
+Temperature units Units of measurement Clock type FAHRENHEIT NON-METRIC 12 HR

 Time of day 8:05a

 Date 11 May 2002